olleharstedt/olleharstedt.github.io/_posts/2017-01-12-typestate-in-fstar.markdown

     ./add.fst(7,4-7,13): (Error) Subtyping check failed; expected type (result#13:int{(eq2 result@0 (op_Addition x y))}); got type int (see ./add.fst(3,44-3,59))

 In this way you can choose which part of your program you want to prove, and how much.

+{% include exercise.html text="Can you write a function that is guaranteed to only return prime numbers?
+Tip: It's possible to use functions in the refinement clause, as long as they are total." %}

 ### Refinement types